Asteraceae Cirsium vulgare (Savi) Ten.

 Use category: Food

-Notes: Roots dried and stored for future use.
+Notes: Fresh roots eaten cooked.
 The roots were pit cooked after which they usually turned dark brown.
 One or two bags of dried roots were stored each year by a family and were said to be 'full of vitamins.'
 One informant said that the roots caused 'gas' if too many were eaten.